 Credential Resolution

-ClaudeCodeSessionProvider.GetTokenAsync() walks through five credential sources in priority
+ClaudeCodeSessionProvider.GetTokenAsync() walks through four credential sources in priority

 order, returning the first non-empty token it finds.